SC dismisses Atul Rai's plea seeking protection from arrest in rape case

 Mentioning before a Vacation Bench of Justices Indira Banerjee and Sanjiv Khanna, Rai, through his counsel, sought protection from arrest.

-Rai, the accused in the case has reportedly been absconded.
+Rai, the accused in the case has reportedly been absconding.
 Earlier as well, the top court had declined to grant Rai interim protection from arrest.

 Setback for ex-Kolkata top cop as SC declines protection from arrest